Should You Prepay Property Taxes? Strategy for Tax Deduction Timing

 Frequently Asked Questions

 Prepaying property taxes can be a smart tax strategy in the right circumstances.
 By paying next year's taxes this year, you increase your itemized deductions for the current tax year.
-But the $10,000 SALT cap limits the benefit, and prepaying only works if you itemize.
+But the $10,000 SALT cap limits the benefit.

 When Prepaying Property Taxes Makes Sense?